Telr expands payment methods for UAE merchants with JCB

 Furthermore, this supports the continuous efforts toward the transition to digital payments in line with UAE's Vision to achieve a cashless society.

-Telr's CEO, Khalil Alami said: "We are very pleased to announce this partnership with JCB.
-At Telr our focus has always been biased toward helping our merchants make use of global opportunities.
+Telr's CEO, Khalil Alami, said: "Our focus has always been biased toward helping our merchants make use of global opportunities.
 This partnership with JCB should open new doors for our merchants to tap into millions of consumers across the globe, and we are delighted to join efforts with JCB as a key payment scheme in Asia with growing popularity outside of Asia."

-Alami went on to add: "e-commerce gives the opportunity for businesses to expand into new markets, while accepting a variety of payment methods is the key to not be missing out on the substantial and growing buying power of certain segments."
+Alami added: "e-commerce gives the opportunity for businesses to expand into new markets, while accepting a variety of payment methods is the key to not be missing out on the substantial and growing buying power of certain segments."

-Mr. Kadowaki added: "In the post COVID world, JCB recognizes that ecommerce is a critical and convenient channel for our cardholders, while at the same time opening up new opportunities for merchants to offer their goods and services to JCB's growing Global customer base."
+Kadowaki added: "In the post Covid world, JCB recognises that ecommerce is a critical and convenient channel for our cardholders, while at the same time opening up new opportunities for merchants to offer their goods and services to JCB's growing Global customer base."